runu0001/Issue-solving/README.md

 # Issue-solving

-To do issues in the code
+To fix issues in the code